dream3d-ai/torch-submit/docs/utils.md

 #### Returns

-- `str` - A friendly name string in the format 'adjective-noun-number'.
+A friendly name string in the format 'adjective-noun-number'.

 #### Examples